 To the left is a metal structure entitled "The Four Seasons".
 This piece of abstract art was created by Doug Bentham and purchased by Wascana Centre Authority in 1981 for $17,000 to advance cultural arts.

 - To the west is the Broad Street Bridge which forms the western boundary of Waterfowl Park.
 Waterfowl Park extends beyond the Trans-Canada bypass and covers a total area of 222.3 hectares.
 Sailing and rowing is not allowed east of the Broad Street Bridge, therefore the waterfowl and other wildlife need never fear their marsh will be disturbed by humans.

-Wascana Centre, with the advice of the Park Ecologist and the Waterfowl Park Committee, will continue its dedication to the protection of Waterfowl Park and the preservation of its natural habitat.
+Wascana Centre, with the advice of the Park Ecologist and the Friends of Wascana Marsh, will continue its dedication to the protection of Waterfowl Park and the preservation of its natural habitat.

 We are proud to be one of the few cities in the world fortunate enough to have a waterfowl park within the city limits.